-To ensure you don’t spin your wheels, here are our best tips on how to simplify planning your family’s vacation.
+To ensure you don’t spin your wheels, here are our best tips simplify your family vacation planning.

 1. Figure Out the When and Where

-Dates impact pricing, too, and the amount of time you can spend on vacation can help to inform how far you’re willing to travel.
-For example, a family in New York is less likely to spend a narrow four-night window on a six-hour flight to Los Cabos or two-hour transfer to their resort in Tulum than if they had an extra night or two to settle in.
+The amount of time you can spend on vacation can also help to inform how far you’re willing to travel.
+For example, a family in New York is less likely to spend a narrow four-night window on a six-hour flight to Los Cabos with a two-hour transfer to their resort in Tulum.
 On the other hand, if they have seven nights at their disposal, Hawaii can (and ought to be!) in the cards.

-Once you have a destination and time frame in mind, you’ll want to start narrowing down your options to hotel brands.
-Why?
-Well, there are two reasons.
-First of all, you don’t want to fall in love with a line of properties and waste a ton of time researching it only to find out it’s adults-only.
-Also, some resort chains are more family-friendly than others, with amenities tailored toward specific age groups.
-If your kids are teens and tweens, you’ll want safe, age-restricted lounges and plenty of activities.
-If they’re younger, you may want included daycare options and amenities like stepstools and mini robes, children’s menus and a splash pool.
+Once you have a destination and time frame in mind, you’ll want to thinking about hotel brands.
+Do your research.
+You don’t want to fall in love with a property only to find out it’s adults-only.
+Some resort chains are more family-friendly than others with amenities tailored toward specific age groups.
+If you have teens and tweens, you’ll probably want to look for age-restricted lounges and plenty of activities.
+If your kids are younger, you may want included daycare options and amenities like stepstools, mini robes, children’s menus and a splash pool.

 3. Check for Special Promotions

-Having a set list of brands you’re interested in refines your search for deals.
-Very often, family-friendly resorts launch promotions where a certain number of children — usually two — up to a certain property-dependent age can stay and even eat and play for free!
-What that means is that you pay only for yourself and any accompanying adults, and possibly taxes and fees for the little ones.
-Some resorts may also have limited-time offers for adjoining or connecting rooms or even sales on family suites or multi-bedroom accommodations as a featured offer.
-Look for those to get the most space for your rate.
+Having a set list of hotel brands you’re interested in can help you refine your search for deals.
+Family-friendly resorts often launch promotions where children up to a certain age can stay – and sometimes even eat and play – for free, except for possibly taxes and fees.
+Some resorts may also have limited-time offers for adjoining or connecting rooms or sales on family suites.
+Look for these deals to get the most space for your rate!